 Miami is notorious for being the hot spot for college spring-breakers, bachelor parties, and B list celebrities.
-This means that all-you-can drink nightclubs, lounges, and hotel bars overflow South Beach.
+This means that all-you-can-drink nightclubs, lounges, and hotel bars overflow South Beach.
 What many fail to realize is that Miami’s residents and their culture is far richer and more unique than plastic flamingos and ritzy martini glasses.
-To witness it first hand, however, you’ll want to visit one of these lesser known venues, which are sure to bring you surprises other than waking up with a stranger in your bed.
+To witness it first hand, however, you’ll want to visit one of these lesser-known venues, which are sure to bring you surprises.

 Mac’s Club Deuce

 Located in the traditionally glitzy and glamorous South Beach sits Mac’s Club Deuce.
 This odd divey bar seems to contradict everything we’ve come to know about Miami, and we’re thankful for it.
-The bar was founded 1926, and was acquired by Mac Klein in 1963, who until March of this year ran the bar until he was 101 years-old.
+The bar was founded 1926 and was acquired by Mac Klein in 1963, who ran the bar until he was 101 years old.
 Today, Mac’s legacy lives on, making the bar the oldest one in Miami.
 It’s known to attract strange groups of individuals, from transvestites to lawyers to actors.
 The grit of the bar is matched only by stiff drinks and cheap prices.
 The bar feels like “Piano Man” meets Jack Kerouac meets 1962.
-It’s been feature on Miami Vice and praised by Anthony Bourdain.
+It’s been featured on Miami Vice and praised by Anthony Bourdain.
 Skip the limo and club, Mac’s is definitely the place you’ll want to spend your night.

 The Kuscher Trio – LoKal, Kush, The Spillover